prestodb/presto/presto-docs/src/main/sphinx/optimizer/statistics.rst

 In both cases, the ``SHOW STATS`` command outputs two types of rows.
 For each column in the table there is a row with ``column_name`` equal to the name of that column.
-These rows expose column-related statistics for a table (data size, nulls count, distinct values count).
+These rows expose column-related statistics for a table (data size, nulls count, distinct values count, min value, max value).
 Additionally there is one row with NULL as the ``column_name``.
 This row contains table-layout wide statistics - for now just the row count.

 For example: